htmlgraphic/Apache/README.md

 ##Apache Docker

-This repo will give you a turn key, fully functional build of a Docker container for use in production or development environment including a linked MySQL instance.
+This repo will give you a turn key, build of a Docker container for use in production OR local development.
+The setup includes an Apache web service, linked MySQL instance and a data container volume.

 If you found this repo you are probably looking into Docker or already have knowledge as to what Docker can help you with.
 In this repo you will find a number of complete Dockerfile builds used in **development** and **production** environments.
-Listed below are the types of systems available and an explanation of each file.
+Listed below is an explanation of each file

 ---

 ####Apache Web Server - Build Breakdown
-* **app/apache-config.conf** - The default configuration used by Apache
+* **app/apache-config.conf** - Default configuration used by Apache
-* **app/index.php** - Default page displayed via Apache, enter the IP address `docker-machine ls` to load this page.
+* **app/index.php** - Default web page, enter the IP address `docker-machine ls` to load this page.
 * **app/mac-permissions.sh** - Run manually on container to match uid / gid permissions of local docker container to Mac OS X
 * **app/postfix-local-setup.sh** - Run manually on container to direct email to a gated email relay server, no emails are sent out to actual inboxes
 * **app/postfix.sh** - Used by *supervisord.conf* to start Postfix